krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **default_realm**
     Identifies the default Kerberos realm for the client.
 Set its value to your Kerberos realm.
-If this is not specified and the TXT record lookup is enabled (see :ref:`using_dns`), then that information will be used to determine the default realm.
-If this tag is not set in this configuration file and there is no DNS information found, then an error will be returned.
+If this value is not set, then a realm must be specified with every Kerberos principal when invoking programs such as :ref:`kinit(1)`.

 **default_tgs_enctypes**
     Identifies the supported list of session key encryption types that should be returned by the KDC.
 The list may be delimited with commas or whitespace.
+See
-Kerberos supports many different encryption types, and support for more is planned in the future. (see :ref:`Supported_Encryption_Types_and_Salts` for a list of the
+    :ref:`Supported_Encryption_Types_and_Salts` for a list of the
-    accepted values for this tag).
+    accepted values for this tag.
 The default value is ``aes256-cts-hmac-sha1-96 aes128-cts-hmac-sha1-96 des3-cbc-sha1
-    arcfour-hmac-md5 des-cbc-crc des-cbc-md5 des-cbc-md4``.
+    arcfour-hmac-md5 des-cbc-crc des-cbc-md5 des-cbc-md4``, but
+    single-DES encryption types will be implicitly removed from this list if the value of **allow_weak_crypto** is false.

 **default_tkt_enctypes**
     Identifies the supported list of session key encryption types that should be requested by the client.
 The format is the same as for default_tgs_enctypes.
 The default value for this tag is ``aes256-cts-hmac-sha1-96 aes128-cts-hmac-sha1-96 des3-cbc-sha1
-    arcfour-hmac-md5 des-cbc-crc des-cbc-md5 des-cbc-md4``.
+    arcfour-hmac-md5 des-cbc-crc des-cbc-md5 des-cbc-md4``, but

-**dns_fallback**
-    General flag controlling the use of DNS for Kerberos information.
-    If both of the preceding options are specified, this option has no effect.
+    single-DES encryption types will be implicitly removed from this list if the value of **allow_weak_crypto** is false.

 **dns_lookup_kdc**
-    Indicate whether DNS SRV records should be used to locate the KDCs and other servers for a realm, if they are not listed in the information for the realm.
-(Note that the admin_server entry must be in the file, because the DNS implementation for it is incomplete.)
+    Indicate whether DNS SRV records should be used to locate the KDCs and other servers for a realm, if they are not listed in the krb5.conf information for the realm.
+(Note that the admin_server entry must be in the krb5.conf realm information in order to contact kadmind, because the DNS implementation for kadmin is incomplete.)

     Enabling this option does open up a type of denial-of-service